FiQCI/fiqci-ems/docs/pages/zero_noise_extrapolation.md

 job.standard_errors(0)["zne_extrapolation_error"]  # the errors the callable returned
 ```

 The returned `standard_errors` must have one entry per expectation value; a length mismatch raises `ValueError`.
 The values are surfaced unchanged as the `zne_extrapolation_error` and `total` keys of {meth}`~fiqci.ems.primitives.fiqci_estimator.FiQCIEstimatorJob.standard_errors`.
 Callables that take no `sigmas` argument, or return only values, leave both keys `None` — `shot_error` is still measured and reported.
+A callable may also return `(values, None)` to report values without standard errors, which is treated the same as returning the values alone.
+Anything else — a return value that cannot be read as a sequence of floats — raises `TypeError` naming what was returned.
 Because the built-in extrapolators follow this same convention, they can be passed as callables directly (e.g. `extrapolation_method=richardson_extrapolation`) and their propagated errors come through as usual.

 ## Usage